Term: Fall Semester, September 3, 2019–January 17, 2020

 This course not only shows students how to conduct informal and formal debates, but also how to develop good arguments by using solid logic and the resources available in their own thinking as well as the world around them.
 Students employ the techniques of logic and rhetoric, such as the common topics of definition, comparison, relationship, circumstance, and testimony.
 Additional study of ethos, pathos, and style is also included, as well as a study of debate arrangement.
 For a closer look at the text used in this course, please follow this link and click “Look Inside”: Everyday Debate and Discussion.

-Placement Information: Everyday Debate and Discussion is designed to serve either as a bridge for students in 9th grade and above who are moving from logic to rhetoric, or as a companion to upper-level logic or rhetoric studies.
-While this course does not have any required pre-requisites, it is designed for students who have already completed a study of the informal fallacies.
-Students who have a working knowledge of the core content provided in an informal logic course (such as the The Art of Argument) will be ideally prepared for this course.
+Everyday Debate and Discussion is designed to serve either as a bridge for students in 9th grade and above who are moving from logic to rhetoric, or as a companion to upper-level logic or rhetoric studies.
+While this course does not have any required prerequisites, it is designed for students who have already completed a study of the informal fallacies.
+Students who have a working knowledge of the core content provided in an informal logic course (such as our course featuring The Art of Argument) will be ideally prepared for this course.

 High School Credit: This course is the equivalent of 1/2 high school credit in speech and debate.

 At Scholé Academy, we have carefully considered how we should engage our contemporary culture as those who believe that Christ is the Truth (John 14:6), and that all truth has its source in him.
 We think it is important to provide our upper school students (in grades 7-12) with tools and opportunities for critically examining various cultural trends, issues and mores through the lens of orthodox, Christian beliefs.
 Being confident in the truth revealed to us in creation, the Scriptures, and the tradition of the church, we are not afraid to follow the truth and its implications nor to address error and falsehood. … Read more about our Faith & Culture.